Bad Counsel (part three)

 She twisted the knob back and forth.
 They were gone.
-Andrée shrugged, jogged down the stairs, came round the opposite way, to the parking lot.
+Andrée shrugged, jogged down the stairs, came the opposite way to the parking lot.
 Leo at that moment was stepping the woman off the curb, his two hands touching her elbows.

 “Karen has some kind of software she uses.
 I don’t know anything about it.
 You can get your numbers from her.
 Over that way.
 See the sign.”

 The office was a garage-sized building on an island in the middle of the lot.
-The woman scooted ahead, looked over her shoulder, stepped up to the door and looked over her shoulder again.
-Leo, hand at hip level hooked in a pocket, flapped just the fingers, saying without saying, “Get on.”
+The woman scooted ahead, looked over her shoulder, stepped up to the door, and looked over her shoulder again.
+Leo, hand hooked in a pocket, flapped just the fingers, saying without saying, “Get on.”

 The office door opened and closed.

 Leo was never polite to his prospects, and it never made much of a difference.
 That was part of his philosophy.

 “Most people think this is a way to make money, property.
 Kid, I’ll tell you a secret.
 All I need to unload a place is get it rented.”
 He was walking away, down the incline, under the concrete arch, out to the sidewalk.
 He was speaking, and so Andrée supposed they were having a talk.
 This might be one of his grandfatherly days.
 She could hear in the neighborhood somewhere the jingle of an ice cream truck.

 “Say, for the sake of argument—” Leo said.
 “I don’t mean the Palisades.
 Easy numbers.”
 He paused for a second or two.
 “Say twenty units, thousand a month.
 I’m gonna tell someone like Mrs. Chickering, over there”―he jerked his head towards the office―“you could pull in two forty grand a year, gross, with this place.
 Huge write-offs.
 Under ten years, it’s paid for, then it’s all gravy.”

 “But it isn’t,” Andrée guessed.